konradmalik/darwin-docker/readme.md

 You may need to enable to `linux-builder` without this addon first (`nix.linux-builder.enable = true`).
 This is because you need some machine to build linux configuration on darwin.

-Also, if you have some custom config for you `linux-builder` it will conflict with config set with `darwin-docker`.
-I may solve this problem soon here.

 ## Usage

 Import the module to your configuration, then enable with: